 The European Commission plans to adopt multiple schemes for each level of cybersecurity certification.
 ENISA will develop these schemes outlining the type of ICT goods covered, the purpose, required security standards, evaluation methods, and period of validity for issued certificates.

-The full details of these schemes are expected to be released to the public in the coming year, when the Implementing Act is endorsed by all EU member states.
-Currently, there are three cybersecurity certifications schemes being developed which address
+The full details of these schemes are expected to be released to the public in the coming year when implementation is endorsed by all EU member states.
+Currently, there are three cybersecurity certification schemes being developed that address:

 - ICT products,

 We also predict that additional schemes released in the future will cover issues such as:

 - Preventing unauthorized storage, processing, access, disclosure, destruction, loss, or modification of data,

 - Limiting access to protected data to authorized persons, programs, and devices,